joshmeranda/bash-full/README.md

 # bash-ful
 A collection of useful bash scripts.

-Before running make sure proper execute permissions are allowed for each script.

 ## modtouch
 Create a file with specified permissions.
 Can be run in interactive mode, and will not overwrite a file unless told to do so.